menu icon

 • Tweet

-Jump to Recipe
+↓ Jump to Recipe

 Flax Seed Crackers are a crisp, tasty treat that holds up well for travel or serving at parties.
-Suitable for keto, vegan, paleo, gluten free, nut free, and dairy free diets, they're easy to make and loaded with nutrients!
+Suitable for keto, vegan, paleo, gluten-free, nut-free, and dairy-free diets, they're easy to make and loaded with nutrients!
 They're perfect for packing into lunches, and serve well with cheeses, meats, nut butters, and spreads, or simply on their own.

 closeup of seedy crackers

-Flax Seed Crackers are very packable.
+Flax Seed Crackers are very portable.

 Serving Suggestions